-Our cash used in operating activities was \$1.8 million, which includes cash provided by our discontinued equipment manufacturing business of \$0.3 million, for the three months ended March 31, 2004 and \$10.5 million, which includes cash used in our discontinued equipment manufacturing and retail golf businesses of \$1.6 million, for the three months ended March 31, 2003.
-Our working capital increased from \$1.0 million at December 31, 2003 to \$4.2 million at March 31, 2004.
-The Company's working capital increase of \$3.2 million was primarily attributable to increase in cash of \$7.6 million, increase in inventory of \$1.9 million, decrease in deferred revenue of \$0.6 million, decrease in other current liabilities of \$3.4, decrease in amounts receivable of \$0.8 million, decrease in current assets of our discontinued equipment manufacturing business of \$0.3 million, increase in accounts payable of \$3.6 million and current portion of notes payable of \$5.6 million.
+Our cash used in operating activities was \$2.0 million, which includes cash provided by our discontinued equipment manufacturing business of \$0.3 million, for the three months ended March 31, 2004 and \$10.5 million, which includes cash used in our discontinued equipment manufacturing and retail golf businesses of \$1.6 million, for the three months ended March 31, 2003.
+Our working capital increased from \$1.0 million at December 31, 2003 to \$2.4 million at March 31, 2004.
+The Company's working capital increase of \$1.4 million was primarily attributable to increase in cash of \$7.6 million, increase in inventory of \$1.9 million, increase in prepaid and other current assets of \$0.1 million, decrease in deferred revenue of \$0.6 million, decrease in other current liabilities of \$0.6 million, offset by decrease in trade accounts receivables of \$0.8 million, decrease in current assets of our discontinued equipment manufacturing business of \$0.3 million, increase in accounts payable of \$0.7 million, increase in settlement payable of \$0.2 million, increase in current portion of notes payable of \$0.9 million, increase in warrant liabilities of \$0.7 million, and increase in conversion feature liabilities of \$5.9 million.

-Our cash used in investing activities was \$20 for the three months ended March 31, 2004 for the acquisition of property and equipment.
+Our cash used in investing activities was \$20 thousand for the three months ended March 31, 2004 for the acquisition of property and equipment.

-Our cash provided by financing activities was \$9.6 million for the three months ended March 31, 2004, which consists of \$9.9 million in proceeds from borrowings from our senior convertible debt offset by \$0.4 million on repayment of borrowings.
+Our cash provided by financing activities was \$9.6 million for the three months ended March 31, 2004, which consists of \$9.9 million in proceeds from borrowings from our senior convertible debt, offset by \$0.4 million on repayment of other liabilities.

-The Company has experienced losses from continuing operations during the last two fiscal years and has an accumulated deficit of \$113,328 as of March 31, 2004.
-Cash used in continuing operations for the three months ended March 31, 2004 was \$2.1 million and cash flow from continuing operations may be negative throughout the fiscal year 2004.
+The Company has experienced losses from continuing operations during the last two fiscal years and has an accumulated deficit of \$111,743 as of March 31, 2004.
+Cash used in continuing operations for the three months ended March 31, 2004 was \$2.3 million and cash flow from continuing operations may be negative throughout the fiscal year 2004.
 Such conditions raise substantial doubt about the ability of the Company continuing as a going concern for a reasonable period of time.
 These operating results occurred while the Company was developing and attempting to commercialize and manufacture products from an entirely new and unique technology.
 This business plan required significant spending related to start-up costs and capital expenditures.
 These factors have placed a significant strain on the financial resources of the Company.
 The ultimate success of the Company depends on its ability to continue reducing operating costs, generate higher revenue, achieve positive cash flow from continuing operations and profitability.
 The condensed consolidated financial statements do not include any adjustments that might result from the outcome of the uncertainty.